-To find the Five Fret Pattern place your finger on any note on the fretboard.
+To start finding the Five Fret Pattern place your finger on any note on the fretboard.
 In this first example we'll pick G# on the low E string.
 This will be our zero point.

-So starting with your finger on the 0 in the white circle (G#), count 5 frets along the string until you reach C#.
-Now you can also find C# on the 2^{nd} string (the A string) where you see the number 5 in the white circle.
-The next string up, the number 10 in the white circle is the equivalent of moving 10 frets along the 1st string from the G#.
+So starting with your finger on the 0 in the white circle, count 5 frets along the string until you reach C#.
+Now you can also find C# on the 2nd string (the A string) where you see the number 5 in the white circle.
+The next string up, the number 10 in the white circle is the equivalent of moving 10 frets along the 1st string from the G# on the 1st string.
 So you can see how all the numbers in this diagram show fret distances from the starting point.
-Note how the number 24 in the diagram shows a G# but two octaves higher than the one on the 0 point.
+Note how the number 24 in the diagram shows a G# but two octaves higher.
 (You get the next octave up every 12 frets.
 E.g. 12, 24, 36 etc.).